 Analysis of Poem "On Being Brought From Africa to America" by Phillis Wheatley

-Phillis Wheatley and On Being Brought From Africa to America
+Phillis Wheatley And A Summary of On Being Brought From Africa to America

 On Being Brought From Africa to America is an unusual poem because it was written by a black woman who was a slave back in the days when black people could be bought and sold at will by white owners.